-In the central Brazos (Segment 1242), the current assessment indicates elevated bacteria levels exceeding Water Quality Standards in eight water bodies that have been historically 303(d) listed (Brazos River, Thompsons Creek, Campbells Creek, Mud Creek, Pin Oak Creek, Spring Creek, Tehuacana Creek, and Big Creek), plus Cottonwood Branch, Still Creek, Pond Creek, Deer Creek, and Walnut Creek.
+In the central Brazos (Segment 1242), the current assessment indicates elevated bacteria levels exceeding Water Quality Standards in eight water bodies that have been historically 303(d) listed: Brazos River, Thompsons Creek, Campbells Creek, Mud Creek, Pin Oak Creek, Spring Creek, Tehuacana Creek, and Big Creek.
+The Brazos River was de-listed on the 2008 303(d) List for elevated bacteria levels.

+Additional water bodies with elevated bacteria levels that have not historically been 303(d) listed are: Cottonwood Branch, Still Creek, Pond Creek, Deer Creek, and Walnut Creek.
+All but Pond Creek were included on the 2008 303(d) List for elevated bacteria levels.
 Sources of elevated bacteria levels prevalent through much of the watershed have not been determined.
 Rangeland runoff may be the main contributor, given the rural nature of most of the drainage area.